 That said, once you’ve engaged a prospect emotionally, you’ve got to give him or her a reason to believe.
 You’ll want to work into your script or sales piece a way for your prospective client to go back and rationalize the smart decision they made to use your product or service.

 If you are already using these elements, I suggest you go back and make sure your proofs are clear and easy to read.
 If you have testimonials, make sure they’re as naturally presented as possible.
 Don’t use stock photos.
 Use pictures of the real customer.
 If you can use full names, do.
-If you’ve got experts who recommend your product, mention them.
+If you’ve got professionals who recommend your product, mention them.

 If you’re reading third-party sources that support your claims, name them.
-And use quotes just long enough to show that the credible experts agree.
+And use quotes just long enough to show that the credible professionals agree.
 Don’t just say your results are great.
 Show what happens when you get great results.
 Thinner customers.
 A nicer car.
 A bank statement.
 A healthy, happy couple.
 And so on.

 Anything to put an image into the imaginations of your future customers.